 Forge Urban Revival

-Forge Urban Revival is a vibrant community cafe run out of a Town Council building in Telford.
+Forge Urban Revival is a vibrant community business and cafe run out of a Town Council building in Telford.
 Ann Johnson is the driving force behind Forge – she has created a busy community space for art, craft, cooking and workshops which brings together local people.

 I believe that most people would help someone else in their community if they knew how.
 I set up Forge at The Wakes to enable this to happen.
 It brings people together to eat, socialise or learn in a modern environment and this creates art, craft and eating-together opportunities for those who need it for their health and well-being.
 My greatest reward is when a person comes alone to one activity and is soon seen at another with newly made friends.